utof/repulsive-curves-sveltekit/README.md

-[ ] apply perturbation function should be in utils or something [ ] projectConstraints, enforceBarycenter need to be in constraint file [ ] include subvertices energies condition inside the differential, not as a sep funciton
+[ ] apply perturbation function should be in utils or something [ ] projectConstraints, enforceBarycenter need to be in constraint file [ ] include subvertices energies condition inside the differential, not as a sep funciton [ ] logging within the app like last energy, gradient magnitude, arrows of general translation of barycenter or something etc etc

 #### generalizations
 [ ] define general graph in graphutils to not prevent modifying all the graphs when new feature is created.